 The Town has elected to classify the following financial assets at fair value through profit or loss:

-debt investments which do not qualify for measurement at either amortised cost or fair value through other comprehensive income. equity investments which the Town has elected to recognise as fair value gains and losses through profit or loss.
+- debt investments which do not qualify for measurement at either - amortised cost or fair value through other comprehensive income. equity investments which the Town has elected to recognise as

 5. TRADE AND OTHER RECEIVABLES